Leont/getopt-long6/README.md

   * compat-builtin (default: `False`)

     Enable all compatibility options that make argument parsing more like the builtin argument parsing.
-Currently that means disabling `bundling` and `permute`, and enabling `compat-singles`, `compat-negation` and `compat-positional`.
+Currently that means disabling `bundling` and `permute`, and enabling `compat-singles`, `compat-negation`, `compat-positional` and `auto-help`)

   * bundling (default: `!$compat-builtin`)